alexmamo/firebase-extensions/firestore-document-size/PREINSTALL.md

   - Whether Cloud Firestore, the Realtime Database, or Cloud Functions for Firebase are set up within your Firebase project.
   - Whether the specified database paths exist within Cloud Firestore or the Realtime Database.

-When triggered by an HTTP request, this extension responds with the calculation of the size of the document.
+When triggered by an HTTP request, this Extension responds with the calculation of the size of the document.

 # Billing